-The purpose of this evaluation is to understand how the NES is working, what difference it is making, and where it can be strengthened - particularly widening its reach and strengthening the quality.
-The evaluation will assess whether implementation of the NES is having an impact on the programmes and policies evaluated, as well as the departments involved, and determine how the system needs to be strengthened to maximise its impact across government.
+The purpose of this evaluation is to difference it is making, and where it can evaluation will assess whether implementation of the NES is having an impact on the programmes and policies evaluated, as well as the departments involved, and determine how the system needs to be strengthened to maximise its impact across government.
 The evaluation will cover how the ToC is working in practice and whether the outcomes and impacts look likely to be achieved.
-It will also consider the implications for expanding the system, for example, to all departments, metros and public entities.
-The changes needed to improve the effectiveness and value-for-money of the system will feed into changes to the NEPF if necessary, as well as potentially into broader M&E policy.
+It will also consider the implications for expanding metros and public entities.
+The changes needed to improve the effectiveness and value-for-money of the system will feed into potentially into broader M&E policy.